chrisosaurus/icarus/README.md

 Work so far
 ===========

-So far all Icarus can do it lex it's `example/simple.ic`
+So far all Icarus can do is lex it's `example/simple.ic`

     make example